brendonhall/facies_classification/leadingedge/facies_classification.md

 Now we can use the conditioned dataset to train a support vector machine to classify facies.
 The concept of a support vector machine is straightforward.
 If the data was linearly separable, it would be easy to draw a boundaries between the input data points that identified distinct classes.
 Figure 1 suggests that our data is not linearly separable.
 Using a technique known as the 'kernel trick', the data is projected into a higher dimensional space where it is separable.
 Boundaries, or margins, can be drawn between the data in this space.
 These boundaries are generated during the training step.

 The SVM implementation in `scikit-learn` (http://scikit-learn.org/stable/modules/svm.html) takes a number of important parameters.
 These can be used to control the learning rate and the specifics of the kernel functions.
 The choice of parameters can affect the accuracy of the classifier, and finding optimal parameter choices is an important step known as *model selection*.
+A succession of models are created with different parameter values, and the combination with the lowest cross validation error is used for the classifier.
 See the notebook accompanying this article for more details on the model selection procedure used to obtain the parameter choices used here.

 ```python
 >>> from sklearn import svm